How to Place a Fraud Alert

 Conclusion

 Knowing how to place a fraud alert gives you an immediate way to protect your credit profile.
-These solutions are free, fast, and effective.
-Once you’re ready to shift back into credit-building mode, take advantage of free tools like Kikoff.
+Once you're ready to shift back into credit-building mode, take advantage of free tools like Kikoff.

 With Kikoff, you can report positive financial behavior to strengthen your credit history.
 Try Kikoff today to start building a positive credit history.